LED Flash & CalGnome

-With orders from abroad I expect advance payment against a proforma invoice.
+With orders from abroad (outside Germany) I expect advance payment against a proforma invoice.

 Clients from abroad, who are natural persons, not firms, will have to pay German VAT.

 Clients from abroad, who are legal persons, firms, do not have to pay German VAT, however, all customs dues are to be paid by the client.

-However, from legal firm clients inside the EU the valid VAT number is required.
+However, the valid VAT number is required from legal firm clients inside the EU to avoid VAT payment.

-Shipping will allways occur as an insured parcel.
+Shipping will always occur as an insured parcel.
 Please be warned, as experience shows, mailing fees, PayPal fees, bank transfer fees to countries abroad may be considerable.

 The How2Soar-LED-Flash is compatible to (has been used in) the following types of planes: